Spicer's exit will not lift White House siege as walls close in

 Washington (CNN)In a White House under siege, something had to change.

-Press secretary Sean Spicer's resignation Friday let off a pressure value, allowing an administration that is being pummeled on multiple and multiplying fronts the chance, at least for once, to dictate its own story.
+Press secretary Sean Spicer's resignation Friday let off a pressure valve, allowing an administration that is being pummeled on multiple and multiplying fronts the chance, at least for once, to dictate its own story.

 But Spicer's departure after the most fraught six months of antagonism between the press and a West Wing that anyone can remember, is just one move in a shuffle of personnel and tactics that augurs an aggressive White House fightback that is likely to intensify the current discord in Washington.